Leading with Spoons picks up where Coding with Knives left off, telling the story of a developer turned leader of developers.

 Welcome to Leading with Spoons.
 I’m glad you’re here.

-Adrienne is an experienced engineering manager and leader of distributed development and ops teams, and a keynote speaker beloved for her ability to inspire and motivate.
-Her recent work experience includes directing engineering at an early-stage startup and before that, at a mature PaaS company.
-As Director of Engineering at Juice Analytics, she led the Platform and Ops teams building Juicebox, a development platform for creating engaging data storytelling applications.
-She also served as Director of Advancement of the Django Software Foundation, the non-profit behind Django, where she revamped the corporate membership program.
+Adrienne is an experienced engineering leader and director of distributed development and ops teams, and a keynote speaker beloved for her ability to inspire and motivate.
+Her recent work experience includes directing engineering and ops at an early-stage startup and before that, at a mature SaaS company.
+Open-source and community work is important to Adrienne.
+She is a mentor at The Collab Lab, where she guides cohorts of early career developers in the role of tech lead and product owner as they work remotely to collaboratively build a real-world software project.
+She is also the author of the Imposter Syndrome Disclaimer, a framework for open-source Contributing Guides which has been adopted by projects as diverse as Netflix’s Cloud Security Team, the BeeWare Project, and MetPy.
+She also served as Director of Advancement of the Django Software Foundation, the non-profit behind Django.
 Adrienne is an O’Reilly contributor and technical editor of Head First Python 2nd Edition.
 Adrienne is based in Music City: Nashville, Tennessee.